SAT DECEMBER 7

 Crash Videos Shown at meeting

 If you haven't been coming to the float flys, you are missing a fun time.
-And free park admission.
+Ask at entrance for free park admission.
 Get you float planes ready for a sunny day on the water.

 Members and invited guests with AMA welcome.